-All LIHEAP budgets and budget amendments must be sent to Valeri Allen, vallen@thda.org and Stella Williams, swilliams@thda.org, for review and approval.
-When submitting a budget amendment, include a written narrative.
-The first initial budget for a new allocation must accompany the contract and Authorization Signature Form.
+All LIHEAP budgets and budget amendments must be sent to LIHEAPInvoices@thda.org for review and approval.
+When submitting a budget amendment, include in the email what the budget is for.
+The first initial budget for a new allocation must accompany the contract and Authorized Signature Form.
 Budgets must be received and approved prior to any expenditure of funds.
 Budget Revisions must be submitted if expenditures for any one line-item is exceeded.
 If a line-item is exceeded, but THDA has not received a budget revision, THDA will either wait for a budget revision and then process the invoice, or reduce the invoice by the amount exceeded and process the invoice for payment.
+All LIHEAP Budgets/Amendments and Invoices should only include signatures from the Authorized Signature Form.
+An updated Authorized Signature form must submitted if the person authorized leaves the agency or is no longer authorized to sign the Invoices or Budgets (i.e. someone taking on the role of Interim Executive Director, will not be able to sign invoices).